thales-markets/thales-improvement-proposals/TIPs/TIP-28.md

 ### Market Creation

 Anyone can create a market.
-When creating a market, the creator has to put up a bond of 100 THALES.
+When creating a market, the creator has to put up a bond of 100 sUSD.
 With this bond the creators commits to have created a market adhering to the guidelines and to submit a request to resolve a market no longer than 24h after the market is theoretically resolvable.

 When creating a market the following parameters have to be provided: